Parsalimi/EasySchool-EasyQuiz/README.md

-# EasySchool
+# EasySchool & EasyQuiz
-Manage schools will be easier with this idea ...
-Sadly I've to say I put a little time into it, because of school.
+Manage schools will be easier with this idea ..., Sadly I've to say I put a little time into it, because of school.
 It doesn't look beautiful but shows my idea